generic-github-user/turquoise/README.md

 ### Consistency
 Exceptions to rules and principles should be minimized wherever possible in order to make the language's basic concepts universally applicable.

+*This document was generated from [`turquoise.ipynb`](https://nbviewer.jupyter.org/github/generic-github-user/turquoise/blob/master/turquoise.ipynb) at 2021-06-04 00:53:11*